sijang/sijang.github.io/_pages/quotes.md

   > Be selfish with your time.
 A lot of people don't deserve it.

   > Silence is the best answer to someone who doesn't value your words.

+## AGI
+  > Everything is constructive.
+  > Addressing symbol is the only way to reach there.